DreamInvoker/DreamInvoker/README.md

 ### Hi there 👋
-I am Shuang Zeng.
+This is Shuang Zeng.

-Currently I am a second year Master's student at Peking University under the supervision of Prof. Baobao Chang.
+Currently I am a second-year Master's student at Peking University under the supervision of Prof. Baobao Chang.

 My research interests include Information Extraction and Graph Neural Networks.

 <!--
 **DreamInvoker/DreamInvoker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.